conduktor/conduktor-docs/src/pages/changelog/Console-1.29.0.md

 - Improved the performance of the Automatic deserializer
 - Improved the performance of the Schema Registry indexing process
 - Added support for Google Cloud Identity group claims
-- Added License expiry warning in the UI when there is less than 30days left
+- Added License expiry warning in the UI when there is less than 30 days left

 ## Fixes 🔨
-- Fixed an issue where Custom Deserializers weren't working properly
+- Fixed an issue where Custom Deserializers weren't working as expected
-- Fixed an issue where the ManageClusters permission wasn't working properly
+- Fixed an issue where the ManageClusters permission wasn't working as expected
-- Fixed an issue that prevented to create a KafkaCluster and a Topic on that newly declared KafkaCluster in a single CLI apply
+- Fixed an issue that prevented creating a KafkaCluster and a Topic on that newly declared KafkaCluster in a single CLI apply command
-- Fixed `/health/readiness` endpoint to return HTTP 503 when Postgres DB is down
+- Fixed `/health/readiness` endpoint to return HTTP 503 when the Postgres DB is down
 - Fixed an issue where the Message Count wasn't updated to 0 when emptying a topic
-- Fixed an issue where the Pause/Resume button wasn't visible when a connector was in Failed state
+- Fixed an issue where the Pause/Resume button wasn't visible when a connector was in the Failed state
-- Fixed an issue where the Topic creation failure reason wasn't shown in the UI anymore.
+- Fixed an issue where the Topic creation failure reason wasn't shown in the UI
-  - This helps understand why the Topic Creation was rejected (useful for Gateway and Self-Service Topic Policies)
+  - This helps understand why Topic Creation is rejected (useful for Gateway and Self-Service Topic Policies), and how to modify the topic create request to meet the policy requirements